 Some of the Most Haunted Insane Asylums on Earth

-Some of the most haunted places on earth reside right here in the US.
-If you have read my other hub,Insane Asylums - Americas Most Notorious Hauntings, then you will already have some insight on the gruesome acts that have taken place in these horrid buildings.
-Illness, tragedy , and death are only but a few of the freakishly hellish things that occurred in these places.
-The history itself is enough to make one's skin crawl but the residual energy it has cast over these buildings have long kept the dead from leaving.
+Some of the most haunted places on earth reside right here in the U.S. If you have read my other articles, then you will already have some insight on the gruesome acts that have taken place in these horrid buildings.
+Illness, tragedy, and death are only a few of the freakishly hellish things that occurred in these places.
+The history itself is enough to make one's skin crawl, but the residual energy it has cast over these buildings have long kept the dead from leaving.
 These spine tingling stories will have you on the edge of your seat.
-So step inside these brutally fearsome castles and perverted holy place of despair and visit some of the Scariest Places On Earth.
+So step inside these brutally fearsome castles and perverted holy places of despair!

 Trans-Allegheny Lunatic Asylum

 The Trans-Allegheny Lunatic Asylum is probably one of the most haunted places in America.
 The SYFYs channels Ghost Hunters (2008) and Travel Channels Ghost Adventures (2009) has claimed that the asylum is not for the faint of heart and has rightfully dubbed it "One of the Scariest Places on Earth."